 A therapist may help you pinpoint the cognitive fallacies you may have and help you replace your fears with more realistic thoughts.
 Research has shown that CBT is an effective treatment of phobias.

 With an exposure approach, you’ll be exposed to your fears via imaginary and real situations to reduce your symptoms over time.
 Exposure therapy may help you bring your base levels of awareness and reality back to normal by helping you learn that a perceived threat is not always a threat.

 Along with your regular course of therapy, a therapist may teach you relaxation techniques to help you feel more comfortable around the objects you fear when you’re out in the world.
 Research has shown that a combination of CBT and relaxation techniques can effectively reduce symptoms of anxiety associated with phobias.

 With the help of an online therapist, you may learn to be around large objects without experiencing anxiety.
 Studies have shown that online therapy is effective in treating prolonged exposure to stress and anxiety.

 Online therapy may feel comfortable for you if you’re nervous about leaving the house to see a therapist.
 You can talk to a professional far from anything in an environment where you may be able to reduce the triggers of your phobia.

 If you’re ready to try online therapy, consider reaching out to a counselor on a platform like BetterHelp.
-You will get to choose to a vast database of online counselors with experience in common concerns such as phobias, trauma disorders, and anxiety disorders.
+You will get to choose from a vast database of online counselors with experience in common concerns such as phobias, trauma disorders, and anxiety disorders.